labeebahmad201/til/k8s/k8s-basics.md

 this gets fed configuration & it creates the "Desired state"

-## kubelet
+## worker vs master
-A Kubernetes cluster is made up of one master node and several worker nodes.
+A Kubernetes cluster is made up of one **master** node and several **worker** nodes.
 The worker nodes are responsible for running the containers and doing any work assigned to them by the master node.
 The master node looks after: scheduling and scaling applications.

 config is fed to API and it will be upto cluster services to deploy infrastructure.